-Mr. Yuk Lam Lo has served as an Independent Director of our company since March 2006.
+Mr. Yuk Lam Lo has served as an independent director of our company since March 2006.
 Mr. Lo is a member of the audit, compensation and corporate governance and nominating committees.
+Currently Mr. Lo is serving as the Chairman of the Advisory Council for Food Safety of the Food and Health Bureau HKSAR, an Executive Committee Member of the Chinese Manufacturers' Association of Hong Kong (CMA) and Chairman of the Education Committee of CMA.
+Mr. Lo is also the Honorary Founding Chairman of Hong Kong Bio-Organization.
+In the educational area, Mr. Lo has been elected an Honorary Fellow of the Hong Kong University of Science and Technology.
+He is an Honorary Chairman of Hong Kong Food Safety Association, Adjunct Professor of the Chinese University of Hong Kong and Honorary Professor of several universities in China.
 Mr. Lo was heavily involved in several committees of the HKSAR Government.
-He had been appointed a Director of the Hong Kong Applied R&D Fund Co.
+He had been appointed as Director of the Hong Kong Applied R&D Fund Co.
 Ltd., Chairman of the Biotechnology Committee of the Hong Kong Industry & Technology Development Council, and Chairman of Biotechnology Projects Vetting Committee of the Innovation and Technology Fund, HKSAR.
-Currently Mr. Lo is serving as a Member of the Advisory Council for Food Safety of the Food and Health Bureau HKSAR, a Director of the Chinese Manufacturers' Association of Hong Kong (CMA) and Chairman of the Innovation and Technology Committee of CMA.
-Mr. Lo is also the Hononary Founding Chairman of Hong Kong Bio-Organization.
-In the educational area, Mr. Lo has been elected an Honorary Fellow of the Hong Kong University of Science and Technology.
-He is a member of the Advisory Committee of the Vocational Training Council, an Executive Vice-President of Asian College of Management, Adjunct Professor of the Chinese University of Hong Kong and Honorary Professor of several universities in China.
-In China, Mr. Lo was a Consultant to the Economic Bureau of Changchun and a Member of the Advisory Committee of the Shenzhen Municipal Science and Technology Bureau.
-At present, he is a Consultant of the Centre for Disease Control and Prevention of China.
-In the business sector, Mr. Lo is the Chairman of Lo's Associates Ltd., vice-Chairman of Santai Eco-Fishery Ltd., vice-Chairman of APlus OTC Health Group Ltd., Senior Advisor of Questmark Capital Management Sdn.
-Bhd., and Senior Director of Questmark Asia Ltd. Mr. Lo is an Independent Director of South East Group Ltd. (0726.HK) and Shangpharma (NYSE:SHP).
+In China, Mr. Lo is a Member of Chinase People's Political Consultative Conference in Jilin province, and a Consultant of the Centre for Disease Control and Prevention of China.
+In the business sector, he is an Independent Director of Luye Pharma Group Limited (2186.HK) and CSPC Pharmaceutical Group Limited (1093.HK).

-Mr. Kenneth Lee is an independent director of Sinovac.He has served on the Company's Board of Directors since May 2011.
-In July 2012, the Board appointed him to the Compensation Committee and Corporate Governance and Nominating Committee as an independent director.
+Mr. Kenneth Lee is an independent director of Sinovac.
+He has served on our board of directors since May 2011.
+In July 2012, the board appointed him as a member of the compensation committee and corporate governance and nominating committee.
 Mr. Lee is a partner at SAIF Partners.
-SAIF Partners IV L.P. is currently the largest shareholder in Sinovac.
-Mr. Lee has close to 20 years of experience across private equity investment, corporate finance, and business development in China.
-He is a non-executive director on the boards of four Chinese portfolio companies publicly listed on the stock exchanges in USA and Hong Kong and a board director for four other private Chinese companies backed by SAIF Partners.
+SAIF Partners IV L.P. is currently the largest shareholder of Sinovac.
+Mr. Lee has more than 20 years of experience across private equity investments, corporate finance, and business development in China.
+He is a non-executive director on the boards of four Chinese portfolio companies publicly listed on the stock exchanges in the United States and Hong Kong and a board director for four other private Chinese companies backed by SAIF Partners.
 Mr. Lee is a graduate of Amherst College.

 Mr. Meng Mei has served as an independent director of our company since March 2012.
 Mr. Mei is the chairman of compensation committee, and member of the audit and corporate governance and nominating committees.
 Mr. Mei founded TusPark, a science park established by Tsinghua University in 1994, to incubate high growth companies.
 He has been the director of TusPark's development center since its inception.
 Mr. Mei is also the Chairman of TusHoldings Co., Ltd., which is engaged in the development, construction, and management of TusPark and is providing services to enterprises based in TusPark.
-TusHoldingsCo., Ltd. is also involved in venture capital investments in China.
+TusHoldings Co., Ltd. is also involved in venture capital investments in China.
 Mr. Mei sits on the judging expert panel of China's National Science & Technology Award.
 He has developed courses on entrepreneurship and new venture formation as a Tsinghua University professor and an entrepreneur.
 Mr. Mei holds a bachelor's degree in automation from Tsinghua University, PRC.